0xhammadghazi/ns3-upgradable-contracts/changes/PublicResolver.md

     function _authorizeUpgrade(address) internal override onlyOwner {}
 ```

-9. **One significant change** is that in the upgradeable version, we are not inheriting the `ReverseClaimer.sol` contract.
-Instead, we've copied it's code inside `PublicResolverUpgradeable.sol`.Any changes made in `ReverseClaimer.sol` must be made manually inside `PublicResolverUpgradeable.sol`.
+8. **One significant change** is that in the upgradeable version, we are not inheriting the `ReverseClaimer.sol` contract.
+Instead, we've copied it's code inside `PublicResolver.sol`.Any changes made in `ReverseClaimer.sol` must be made manually inside `PublicResolver.sol`.